tanistheta/tanistheta/README.md

 ## work that matters

 ### [Entropic Fingerprint](https://github.com/tanistheta/enthropic-fingerprint)
-Shannon entropy analysis of Git commit histories to detect software release events - without access to tags, changelogs, or any explicit signals.
-Trained on Flask, Django, and CPython; generalizes cross-repo. **72% accuracy on irregular release cycles**, statistically significant result.
-Expanding to 9 repositories (2018–2024).

-> *The intuition: releases aren't random.
-They compress entropy.*
+Shannon entropy analysis of Git commit histories — tested across 9 repositories and 400k+ commits (2018–2024).
+The hypothesis: release preparation creates measurable entropy spikes. **It doesn't generalize.** Cross-repo validation (leave-one-out) yields mean AUC 0.47, indistinguishable from chance.

+What the data *does* reveal: commit volume is the dominant structural driver of entropy (Spearman r = 0.817, p = 0.007), a confound that smaller studies miss.
+Null results, when tested rigorously, are results.

+> *The intuition was reasonable.
+The signal wasn't there.*

 ### [DevInsights](https://github.com/tanistheta/devinsights) *(in progress)*
 FastAPI + React pipeline for developer activity analytics.
 Real metrics, real deployment.